Pershing Square Capital Management, L.P.

-As mentioned earlier, the firm describes its investors as high-net-worth individuals, pension funds, profit-sharing plans, trusts, estates, charitable organizations, corporations, business entities, endowments and foreign sovereign wealth funds.
+The firm describes its investors as high-net-worth individuals, pension funds, profit-sharing plans, trusts, estates, charitable organizations, corporations, business entities, endowments and foreign sovereign wealth funds.
 That said, one of its funds, Pershing Square Holdings (ticker: PSHZF) is a public fund, whose shares can be bought over the counter from a broker-dealer.

 Pershing Square Capital provides its minimum subscriptions in each private fund’s offering documents.
-According to SEC data, they range from $1 million to $5 million.
-The firm may waive or change the minimum at its discretion.

 Services Offered by Pershing Square Capital Management